How do I join the club gymnastics team?

 Do you have a coach?

 Yes!
-Stephen Douglass is the head coach for the Men’s team, and Kayla Parcells is the head coach for the Women’s team.
+Jeff Parker is the head coach for the Men’s team, and Kayla Parcells is the head coach for the Women’s team.

-Kayla is 12 year veteran of the USAG as junior olympic gymnast.
-Coaching & teaching for the past decade at the high school, recreational and junior olympic levels across the North East.
+Kayla is 12 year veteran of the USAG as a junior olympic gymnast.
+Coaching & teaching for the past decade at the high school, recreational and junior olympic levels across the North East,

 Kayla is also a guest teacher at the New Hampshire School of Ballet and works at the fitness based supplement company in Boston, Strength.com.